etdon/fiddler-customizer/README.md

 ## 🔰 Introduction

-The `fiddler-customization` project is a proof-of-concept tool to apply a dark mode look to the [Fiddler Classic](https://www.telerik.com/fiddler/fiddler-classic) UI which doesn't support it by default and is using various, deprecated, WinForm controls making customization tedious.
+The `fiddler-customization` project is a proof-of-concept DLL to apply a dark mode look to the [Fiddler Classic](https://www.telerik.com/fiddler/fiddler-classic) UI which doesn't support it by default and is using various, deprecated, WinForm controls making customization tedious.
 The tool works by leveraging mostly un-documented Windows API for drawing/flagging as well as C++/CLI to interact with the CIL components of the application during run-time since Fiddler Classic is written in C#.